drachenwald/insulae-draconis/events/raglan/index.md

 Also here is the traditional plea for people to sign up to be day/night stewards to help make sure everything runs smoothly!

-Please email me at [raglansteward@insulaedraconis.org](mailto:raglansteward@insuleadraconis.org) to volunteer for any of the roles.
+Please email [raglansteward@insulaedraconis.org](mailto:raglansteward@insuleadraconis.org) to volunteer for any of the roles.

 Many hands make light work, so please consider joining the team!